 While we had always encouraged Julian to become self-sufficient, it was still a bit unnerving to consider the new risks he might face in a work environment.

 Not one to draw attention to himself, I knew that Julian disclosed his allergies to a limited number of friends.
 I worried that his shy demeanor might pose a bigger threat in both seeking employment and once on the job, where trained teachers and administrators were not standing by.

-Work for peanuts, not with peanuts.
+Work for peanuts, not with peanuts

 Intrinsically, there are some workplaces that might not be appropriate for a teen with food allergies.
 For example, there is increased risk of wheat exposure working in a traditional bakery or shellfish contact washing dishes at a seafood restaurant.
-But there are many summer jobs to consider that have a low level of food involvement, such as being a retail worker, tour guide, camp counsellor, lifeguard or office intern.
+But there are many summer jobs to consider that have a low level of food involvement, such as being a retail worker, tour guide, camp counselor, lifeguard or office intern.

 For most summer jobs, it’s not obligatory to disclose food allergies in an interview unless specifically asked.
 Though safety is always Number One, you may not want to unnecessarily shift the conversation from your actual work abilities.
 However, if there is an inherent level of risk for a reaction in the workplace, it’s a good idea to inquire whether accommodations are made for allergic employees.